 What is a tooth pulp?

-The tooth’s hard enamel and dentin layers are mostly composed of minerals.
-The dental pulp is a part of a tooth that’s alive.
-It has a jelly-like consistency and contains the following:
+The tooth’s hard enamel and dentin layers are mostly mineral.
+The dental pulp is the living part of the tooth.
+It has a jelly-like consistency and contains:

-The main functions of tooth pulp are to create dentin trusted source and to provide your tooth with nutrition.
-Tooth pulp also helps keep your dentin layer healthy by providing moisture and essential nutrients like albumin and fibrinogen.
-Nerves in dental pulp help protect the tooth by allowing you to sense damage to your tooth and changes in temperature or pressure.
-The tooth pulp is the only part of your tooth that contains blood vessels and nerves.
-If your pulp becomes severely damaged, your tooth will lose its blood and nerve supply.
+The main functions of the pulp are to form dentin and to nourish the tooth.
+It also helps keep the dentin healthy by providing moisture and essential proteins such as albumin and fibrinogen.
+Nerves in the pulp protect the tooth by sensing damage and changes in temperature or pressure.
+The pulp is the only part of the tooth that contains blood vessels and nerves; if it becomes severely damaged, the tooth loses its blood and nerve supply.

 What Does an Endodontist Do?